The

 century BCE.
 Judging by decorative features of the barding equipment occurred

-the traditional art of the Koban cultural and
+distinctive elements of the traditional art of the Koban

-of the Scythian animal style are observed.
-A pair of
+version of the Scythian animal style are observed.
+A pair of S-shaped

 Dnieper origin.